 I haven’t actually played many games with the Knights under 7th Edition, but it is interesting to make a few comparison observations:

-- The changes to shooting mean that overall it is much more effective relative to close combat for Knight vs Knight battles in 8th edition: there are no ‘D-weapons’ which mean that a single lucky close combat swing is likely to destroy an enemy Knight in a single round.
+- The changes to shooting mean that overall it is much more effective relative to close combat for Knight vs Knight battles in 8th edition: there are no ‘D-weapons’ which means that a single lucky close combat swing is unlikely to destroy an enemy Knight in a single round.
 Equally, the ‘blast’ type weapons would normally only cause a single hit in 7th edition, but can cause multiple in 8th edition due to the random shots you get to simulate blast area effects.

 - I am really enjoying the luck mitigation mechanic provided from using Command Points for re-rolls at key turning points.
 This combined with the fact that tanks and titanic vehicles like Knights have so many wounds, it means that you don’t tend to get such ‘swinging’ results where a single lucky hit can knock something out of the game.